-There are also other considerations when considering when to prune fruit trees.
+There are other factors to keep in mind when you are considering when to prune fruit trees.
 Is your tree diseased?
 Are some of the branches broken?
-Does it produce lots of poor quality fruit?
+Does your tree produce lots of poor quality fruit?
 Do you live in a very cold climate in which late summer and autumn pruning can be risky?
 I’m going to explore some of these questions in this blog.

 Why Fruit Tree Pruning in the Autumn is Not Wise